maruohon/Minecraft-Overviewer/README.rst

 Some blocks might not be rendered quite correctly, either because the correct rendering would require the use of tile entity data, which overviewer does not currently support(?), or because of my laziness.
-I'm also using cobwebs as a placeholder for unimplemented/missing texture definitions, so if your renderings have cobwebs in places that shouldn't have them, then it is most likely because that block has not been added yet.
-This is mostly just with blocks that differentiate the type with the additional 4-bit metadata.
-This means that if there are supported block IDs, but with unrecognized metadata values in the world data, then those will be rendered as cobwebs.
 Blocks with unknown block IDs will be missing completely.

 Installation
 ------------
 Clone this repository, change to the ftb-164 branch, and then build overviewer:
- - git clone git@github.com:maruohon/Minecraft-Overviewer.git Minecraft-Overviewer.git
+ - git clone https://github.com/maruohon/Minecraft-Overviewer.git Minecraft-Overviewer.git
  - cd Minecraft-Overviewer.git
  - git checkout origin/ftb-164
  - python setup.py build